muhai-project/chronographer/README.md

 Depending on the parameter and event that you choose, running the search can be slow.
 Likewise, displaying the HTML graphs can be slow.

 ---

-## 6. Reproducibility

-Scripts for reproducibility (on the 12 pre-experiments and the main experiments) are available upon demand

----